UPDATE: Please view this MPO article and more like it in our new CK Learnign Center.

 CablesAndKits: Your Partner in IT Procurement

 CablesAndKits is a fast growing and privately operated network equipment dealer in the United States.
 We offer a wide selection of MPO cables, MPO cassette module, and fiber patch panels to keep your network running smoothly and efficiently.
 As experts in awesome, we go above and beyond what’s expected to provide you with a trusted and reliable interaction every time.
-We have free shipping over $99 plus same-day shipping if you order by 8PM EST. Not only that, but all purchases are covered by a lifetime warranty.
+We have same-day shipping if you order by 8PM EST. Not only that, but all purchases are covered by a lifetime warranty.

 We are CablesAndKits.
 Get more, spend less.